Zero-Tang/NoirVisor/doc/make.md

 The minimal version of python required for building is 3.9 since the script is using typing syntax to help reading the codes. \
 Download [Python](https://www.python.org/downloads/windows/) from Python's official website.

+The minimal version of Rust compiler is 1.85.0 since NoirVisor uses Rust 2024 edition. \
+Download [Rust](https://www.rust-lang.org/tools/install) from Rust-lang's official website.
+Note that you must install the `nightly` toolchain.

 You must execute the python script inside a Visual Studio prompt environment.
 This means you don't have to mount EWDK image if you have already installed Visual Studio.

 ### NoirVisor Core